SamLCox/assignBottomPhase_segmentedDataBSM/README.md

 # assignBottomPhase_segmentedDataBSM

 These codes/scripts are intended to be used as a guide when assigning phases (descent, bottom and ascent) to seal data segmented into 5 via broken-stick models.
+Codes/scripts are to be run in numercial order (i.e. 1, 2, 3...).

 The thresholds used can be altered - which may be necessary for different species and age classes (the current scripts were written for juvenile southern elephant seals).